 “ASIA A” is a very touching film and just one example of physical therapy.
 If you can identify with the therapists in the movie, this is a good sign that this career may be for you.

-You will need to complete a college degree program before you can go through the Florida Board of Physical Therapy’s licensing process.
+You will need to complete a Physical Therapist Assistant degree program before you can go through the Florida Board of Physical Therapy’s licensing process.
 Florida National University offers a Bachelor of Science Degree for Physical Therapist Assistants who can choose from various educational tracks.
-FNU is a private college properly accredited by the Commission on Accreditation in Physical Therapy Education.
+Florida National University is a private college properly accredited by the Commission on Accreditation in Physical Therapy Education.

 What Does A Physical Therapist Assistant Do?

 Most physical therapy assistants choose a clinical track that will put them in direct contact with patients.
 Alternatively, they can also perform educational and administrative duties.

 Therapeutically speaking, physical therapist assistants work under the supervision of physiatrists, doctors of physical therapy, and in some cases orthopedic surgeons.
 The main task is to help with the rehabilitative process.
 Patients must go through this process after suffering periods of illness or major injuries.